 Lip and Tongue Tie

-Babies may be born with a combination of conditions called a tongue and/or a lip tie (ankyloglossia), causing restrictions in tongue movement.
-Tongue tie is sometimes diagnosed during a baby’s routine newborn check, but it is often missed until problems with feeding present.
+Many babies are born with a tongue and/or a lip tie (ankyloglossia), causing restrictions in tongue movement.
+Tongue ties are sometimes diagnosed during a baby’s routine newborn check, but are often missed until problems with feeding present or until examined by a TOTs trained professional.

 What is tongue and lip tie?

-It is a remnant of tissue in the midline between the undersurface of the tongue and floor of the mouth.
+It is a remnant of tissue in the midline between the undersurface of the tongue and floor of the mouth that develops at 10w gestation.
 Ideally, this piece of skin separates from the front to the back end of the tongue before they are born.
 If this separation doesn’t occur, it can result in functional limitations causing difficulty with breastfeeding and other health problems such as speech difficulties, airway difficulties and digestive issues.

 Signs your baby/child may have a lip and/or tongue tie: